 What Is Measurement Based Care?

-Measurement-based care is the process of carefully making treatment decisions based on the treatment data & feedback of patients.
-Data is used to track progress and improve patient outcomes.
+Measurement based care is the process of carefully making treatment decisions based on the treatment data & feedback of patients.
+The data is then used to track progress and improve patient outcomes.

 5 Key Components To Successful Measurement Based Care

 Here’s a simple truth: Measurement based care is not as challenging as people make it out to be.

 Although it requires some forethought and planning, it’s much easier to integrate than you think!
 But, in order to properly pursue measurement based care, you must have the right fundamentals under your belt first.

 Here are 5 fundamentals to effective measurement based care.

 First and foremost, determine which form of assessment will be best for the person you serve.
 For example, in-person assessments during sessions is a great way to gather information on your patients.

 Collect data at intake, before appointments, or between appointments as needed.
 Continuous data collection and monitoring can help makes decisions clear and point to areas that need improvement.